Kosmos and the Point-of-Care Ultrasound Revolution in Acute Care

 As physicians attempt to treat patients in an increasingly complicated world, the tools they use matter more than ever.
 Precision and time are critical, and there’s little room for error.
-It’s no wonder that doctors are turning to point of care ultrasound (POCUS) system Kosmos to give them an upper hand.
+It’s no wonder that doctors are turning to point-of-care ultrasound (POCUS) system, Kosmos, to give them an upper hand.

 “It has probably the best resolution for images among any handheld on the market right now, especially for cardiac and abdominal applications,” Dr. Michael Blaivas, an emergency physician and professor of medicine at the University of South Carolina School of Medicine, says.
-“The AI applications—the very accurate automation of the objection fraction calculation, which is basically how well is your heart pumping—it is a critical question in many medical settings.”
+“The AI applications—the very accurate automation of the ejection fraction calculation, which is basically how well is your heart pumping—it is a critical question in many medical settings.”

-Point of care ultrasounds have transformed acute care, providing doctors with the ability to diagnose patients bedside without needing to call for costly and time consuming confirmatory testing, or having to rely only on antiquated techniques.
+Point-of-care ultrasound devices have transformed acute care, providing doctors with the ability to diagnose patients bedside without needing to call for costly and time consuming confirmatory testing, or having to rely only on antiquated techniques.
 And Kosmos is leading the pack.

-Kosmos is revolutionizing point of care ultrasound, thanks to its unparalleled AI technology.
+Kosmos is revolutionizing point-of-care ultrasound, thanks to its unparalleled AI technology.
 The system’s compact size and simplicity streamlines workflow in acute care, granting physicians both speed and space that wasn’t previously available.
 These developments make Kosmos a key learning tool for medical students and residents as well.